matthamil/state-helpers/README.md

 ## [removeWhere](src/removeWhere.ts)

-Remove any _n_ number of items from a list in state at a given key.
+Remove any _n_ number of items from a list in an object at a given key.

 ```js
 const state = {